techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-video-language-changers-to-make-your-videos-accessible.md

  How to translate videos online?
 Directly over the internet, using the Wondershare Virbo Online version.
 Here’s how to use Wondershare Virbo to translate videos online.

- Step 1: Visit the[Wondershare Virbo Online](https://virbo.wondershare.com/app/video-translate/) website and, if you are not already signed in, click the Sign Up/ Login button at the top right.
+ Step 1: Visit the [Wondershare Virbo Online](https://virbo.wondershare.com/app/video-translate/) website and, if you are not already signed in, click the Sign Up/ Login button at the top right.
 You will be asked to sign in with any of your login credentials for Google, Facebook, Twitter, or Apple ID.
 If you have a Wondershare Account already, use that, else sign in with any of those to associate that email and create a Wondershare Account.

 ![virbo video translator online](https://images.wondershare.com/virbo/article/2024/03/video-language-changer-5.jpg)